wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 ## Application Status

 The `applicationStatus` values for an Invoke Script transaction:
-* `succeeded`: calculations are completed successfully.
+* `succeeded`: computations are completed successfully.
 * `script_execution_failed`: the dApp script or an asset script failed.
-* `script_execution_in_progress`: the calculation sequence is not completed yet.
-It's a transitory status: when the calculations are completely executed or fail, the `applicationStatus` of the Invoke Script transaction becomes the same as the last Continuation transaction: `succeeded` or `script_execution_failed` respectively.
+* `script_execution_in_progress`: the computation sequence is not completed yet.
+It's a transitory status: when the computations are completely executed or fail, the `applicationStatus` of the Invoke Script transaction becomes the same as the last Continuation transaction: `succeeded` or `script_execution_failed` respectively.

 The `applicationStatus` values for a Continuation transaction:
-* `succeeded`: the calculation stage is completed successfully.
+* `succeeded`: the computation stage is completed successfully.
 * `script_execution_failed`: the dApp script or the asset script failed.